barryclark/jekyll-now/journalclub/index.md

 Journal club meetings currently take place on Mondays at 1:00 pm in seminar room of the Institute for Advanced Computational Science (IACS).
 Sometimes there are treats.

-**Join the club** by joining the [SBU Computational Neuroscience Journal Club](https://groups.google.com/d/forum/sbu-computational-neuroscience/join)
+**Join the club** by joining the [SBU Computational Neuroscience Google Group](https://groups.google.com/d/forum/sbu-computational-neuroscience/join)

 # 2018 Spring Schedule